Bachelor courses in Finance

 Finance is a field that affects society in many different ways: for example, venture and private equity financing is important to support entrepreneurs in realizing their ideas while the mutual fund and financial advising industry plays a crucial role in supporting all of us in saving for retirement.
 Given this scope of finance, it is important to provide bachelor students with a solid overview and introduction into finance.
 At the same point in time, the department of finance at SSE values research and critical thinking very highly and this will also be reflected throughout all our courses.

-Bachelor Program in Retail Management
+Bachelor program in Retail Management

-In the Bachelor program in Retail management, the Department offers one introductory course in finance covering the basics in both corporate finance and investment management.
+In the Bachelor program in Retail management, the department offers one introductory course in finance covering the basics in both corporate finance and investment management.

-Further Information and Contact
+Further information and contact